mikeaco/FinalProject_4501/README.md

 The yellow color shows how it is similar to the original.
 The green color shows that our file mutated the sequences correctly in the correct locations.
 The blue color shows that our file mutated an area that did not align with the random 2009 file.
 The red color shows that our file did not mutate an area that was mutated in the random 2009 sample.
 We also had areas where we mutated the file but it mutated to an incorrect nucleotide which can be seen in grey.
 ![picture of how different the three sequences are](https://github.com/mikeaco/muttseq/blob/master/output/t2_seq_change.jpg?raw=true)
 (The full alignment can be found the output file called 3_sequence_alignment)

+Evaluation:
+This method was evaluated by comparing selecting an original dengue virus sequence, simulating mutations, and comparing the resulting sequence to historical data of a later sequence from [NextStrain website](https://nextstrain.org/dengue/denv1?l=clock).
+It is important to note that the number of mutations simulated reflects the time elapsed between the original sequence and the later sequence using the average mutation rate for dengue virus.
+By doing so, mutations that actually occured can be compared to mutations that were simulated by the software.
+Seuqences with higher BLOSUM scores were considered to have greater fitness, and were thus likely to continue simulating mutations.

 ### Possible TODO:
 None of this has any impact on our current application but are nice things we could see in our program.